-- LEA procedures for the identification of English learners. - The home language survey, including examples of surveys translated in applicable languages caregivers can understand.
+- LEA procedures for the identification of English learners. - Home language survey and screener results with PII removed, including examples of surveys translated in applicable languages caregivers can understand.

 4.1.a.
 Guiding Questions - Entrance Criteria

 - 1. Describe the process to identify ELs eligible to access language education services.
 Is the state standardized home language survey administered to all families upon enrollment? - 2.
 Describe the process for screening for potential EL status, as indicated by the home language survey.